 The same thing goes with sweets.
-Offer them once or twice a week (at the table) and let her have as much as she wants.
+Offer them periodically (at the table) and let her have as much as she wants.
 Assure her that she can have more another time.

 Research shows that restricting intake and limiting access to sweet foods increases children’s preferences for such foods.
 What happens is something called “scarcity” where children feel food is scarce and want more.
 My dad was like this because he grew up poor and didn’t have regular access to food (he ate all of our leftovers).
 I don’t believe you are overly restricting her, just not allowing her to have more if she wants.
 But if she has a really high metabolism (being tall and thin) and is still hungry after eating what you serve, this could create scarcity for her.